Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 - Asking and answering questions to get good ideas

 - Instantly collecting feedback around your ideas

 - Validating your ideas by getting customers before fully building the solution

 - Target only a small niche market and:

 - Make it an exclusive experience for them

 - Help them spread the word within their community

-- Incentivizing sharing your product (it should become better with more users)
+- Incentivizing the sharing of your product (it should become better with more users)

 - Letting your product advertise itself